bjornum/main_assignment-pro1001/MiscPlanning/Journey.md

 - Chatbot: Loader now fixed.
 Went with it in its own block due to some issues regarding text positioning.
 - Chatbot: Now defined as an assistant specialized in norway, giving answers angled more toward this exam assignment.
 - Navbar: Adjusted the shopping card button.
+- Chatbot: User text comes on right side, and AI text on left.